Christopher Kane combines kink with women’s rights in spring/summer 2023 collection

 Even his More Joy spin-off label is a celebration of the female provocateur – with the word “SEX” printed on everything from T-shirts and eyemasks to tote bags and bucket hats.
 Kane’s is an aesthetic that suits the Carrie Bradshaws of this world: playful, irreverent, unapologetically carnal.

-This is the first time Kane has shown at London Fashon Week since before the pandemic.
+This is the first time Kane has shown at London Fashion Week since before the pandemic.
 His shows have always been a perennial highlight on the calendar, meaning his return to the schedule came as a pleasant surprise, particularly because so many of the industry’s other big hitters – Burberry and Roksanda – bowed out this season due to the 10-day period of mourning for the Queen.

 On the evening of the show, the national moment of mourning was dutifully observed, with guests told to arrive at Camden’s Roundhouse by 7.50pm in order to mark the minute’s silence.
 However, many of us had our silent moment outside of the venue because, well, everyone was running fashionably late, so to speak.